 Yes!
 Requests can be made at the front desk or during the registration process.
 Instructor requests are not guaranteed and are dependent on instructor availability.

-Private lessons are 30 minutes of one-on-one instruction.
+Private lessons are 30 minutes of tailored instruction for 1-3 swimmers of similar skill levels.
 These lessons can be beneficial in helping swimmers that are stuck on a specific skill or those who are overcoming a fear of the water.